TargetCoderX/library-management-system/README.md

 ### Overview
 The Library Management System is a comprehensive and user-friendly application designed to streamline the operations of a library.
 This system provides librarians and users with a robust platform to manage books, track borrowed and returned items, maintain user records, and facilitate the efficient operation of library activities.

+### Improvements to this project will be made regularly

 ## Features